SNS Newsletter – July 2019

 - Documents library – Repository of SNS-related files and documents, including PDFs of the regional plan, studies and reports, public meeting agendas and minutes, etc.

-The reorganization is intended to simplify navigation and access of the SNS site, providing for an inclusive location for all of SNS’s current and future tools for advancing the regional goals and strategies.
+The reorganization is intended to simplify navigation of the SNS site and provide for an dedicated location for all of SNS’s current and future tools for advancing the regional goals and strategies.

 News Beyond the Valley